Akshay Kumar: 2022–present: Career fluctuations and occasional success

-2025–present: Resurgence

-Kumar's career saw a resurgence in 2025, when his films performed well at the box office.
-His first release came with Sky Force, based on India's first airstrike during the Sargodha airbase attack in the 1965 Indo-Pakistani war.
+Kumar's career saw a resurgence post mid-2025, when his last 2 films of the year performed decently at the box office, though his first 2 films of the year were unprofitable at the box office despite positive critical and audience reception.
+His first release came with Sky Force, based on India's first airstrike during the Sargodha Airbase attack in the 1965 Indo-Pakistani war.
 This marked his second collaboration with Maddock Films following Stree 2.
 Pragati Awasthi of WION wrote "the aura and energy he brings to his character always manages to capture viewer attention.
 While his performance isn't extraordinary, he still manages to make the audience feel emotional with his poignant scenes."
-The film was a moderate success.
+Despite positive reviews, the film wasn't profitable at the box office due to its high budget.
 Following this, Kumar played advocate C. Sankaran Nair in Kesari Chapter 2, which is set against the backdrop of the Jallianwala Bagh massacre in 1919.
 Titas Chowdhury stated, "Akshay Kumar sheds off his aura as a superstar and chooses to lean on his acting prowess, taking it a notch higher than Sarfira."
-The film emerged a moderate commercial success, his first since OMG 2.
+The film, like Sky Force, wasn't profitable commercially due to its high budget despite positive reviews.
 Kumar next played one of the primary character in Housefull 5 opposite Nargis Fakhri and Jacqueline Fernandez.
 The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
-Rishabh Suri opined: "Akshay knows exactly what’s expected of him.
+Rishabh Suri opined: "Akshay knows exactly what's expected of him.
 This is classic Akshay comedy territory, and he makes even the flat writing work."
-A commercial success, it emerged as one of the highest grossing films of the year.
-Kumar then portrayed Lord Shiva opposite Kajal Aggarwal in the Telugu film Kannappa In his last release of the year Jolly LLB 3, Kumar reprise his role of an advocate from Jolly LLB 2 alongside Arshad Warsi, who reprises his role from Jolly LLB.
+A moderate commercial success and his first profitable film since OMG 2, it emerged as one of the highest-grossing films of the year.
+Kumar then portrayed Lord Shiva opposite Kajal Aggarwal in a cameo appearance in the Telugu film Kannappa, which bombed at the box office.
+In his last release of the year Jolly LLB 3, Kumar reprised his role of an advocate from Jolly LLB 2 alongside Arshad Warsi, who reprised his role from Jolly LLB.
 Vineeta Kumar of India Today noted, "Akshay is a delight to watch.
 His sharp one-liners land effortlessly."
-The film emerged yet another commercial success and one of the highest grossing film of the year.
+The film emerged as yet another moderate commercial success and one of the highest-grossing film of the year.
+In 2026, Kumar started in the horror-comedy film Bhooth Bangla, which was directed by Priyadarshan.
+The film received mixed reviews but became Kumar's first clean hit since OMG 2, grossing over ₹2.47 billion at the worldwide box office against a budget of ₹1.20 billion.
+He also acted in another Priyadarshan-directed film in the same year, Haiwaan, which was panned upon release and bombed at the box office.